WPEL (AM)

-WPEL (800 kHz) is a non-commercial AM radio station licensed to Montrose, Pennsylvania.
-It is owned by Montrose Broadcasting, and airs a Christian radio format, mixing Southern Gospel music with Christian talk and teaching programs.
-The station holds periodic fundraisers on the air to support the ministry.
+WPEL (800 AM) is a non-commercial radio station licensed to Montrose, Pennsylvania, United States.
+It is owned by Montrose Broadcasting and airs a Christian radio format, mixing Southern Gospel music with talk and teaching programs.
 The studios are on High Street in Montrose.

-By day, WPEL is powered at 1,000 watts.
-But because 800 AM is a clear-channel frequency, on which XEROK Ciudad Juarez is the dominant Class A station, WPEL must reduce power at night to 135 watts to avoid interference.
 Programming is also heard on FM translator W238CM at 95.5 MHz in Endicott, New York.